kkysen/cstar/LRM.md

 ### Keywords
 Keywords are reserved identifiers that cannot be used as regular identifiers for other purposes.
 C* keywords:
-- for, if, else, return, int, float, char, void, let, match, defer, break, label (add more)
+- for, if, else, return, int, float, char, void, let, match, defer, break, label, true, false

 ### Separators
 | Separator | Description |